rm720/comp1100-assignment3/README.md

 If you need help with your code, post it privately to the instructors.

 When brainstorming with your friends, do not show your code to them.
-There might be some pressure from your friends and even some judgements that you are not sharing the code, but it is for both your and their benefit.
+There might be some pressure from your friends and even some judgments that you are not sharing the code, but it is for both your and their benefit.

 _Anything that smells of plagiarism will be dealt with seriously and there may be serious consequences._

 Sharing ideas is perfectly fine, but sharing should stop at ideas.
-In particular for this assignment you may wish to discuss board evaluation heuristics.
-You may do so, but under no circumstances give anyone else your code for scoring a board.
+In particular, for this assignment, you may wish to discuss board evaluation heuristics.
+You may do so, but under no circumstances give anyone else your code for the scoring board.

-Course staff will not look at assignment code unless it is posted privately in piazza.
+Course staff will not look at the assignment code unless it is posted privately in Piazza.

-Course staff will typically give assistance by directing you to relevant exercises from the labs, or definitions and examples from the lectures.
+Course staff will typically assist by directing you to relevant exercises from the labs, or definitions and examples from the lectures.

-Before the assignment is due, course staff will not give individual tips on writing functions for the assignment or how your code can be improved.
+Before the assignment is due, the course staff will not give individual tips on writing functions for the assignment or how your code can be improved.
 You will receive their feedback when the mark is released.